PersonaFlow/agentstack/README.md

 # Overview

-This repo is the orchestration server for the PersonaFlow platform.
-It is a REST API that allows you to create and manage agentic assistants, run the agents against various LLMs, create and save user-specific chat threads, and more.

-Much of the API and business language is modeled after the OpenAI Assistants API and uses LangChain as the primary orchestration framework.
-The assistants implementation began from an early iteration of OpenGPTs, which was then refactored and expanded with additional infrastructure, agent options, file management, an improved and highly configurable RAG system, and a suite of agent-based features.
+Much of the API and business language is modeled after the OpenAI Assistants API and uses LangGraph under the hood for the agent functionality along with a [highly configurable]() RAG system, and a suite of agent-based features.
 It will be further expanded with personalization features, additional RAG optimization techniques, and more.

  <p align="center" style="color:green"><b><i>Note: This project is in the very early stages of development and testing.
 Breaking changes should therefore be expected until the first stable release.</i></b></p>